 2. Appoint an AML/CFT Compliance Officer

-Appointing an AML/CFT Compliance Officer (CO) is required under the AML/CFT Act.
+Appointing an AML/CFT Compliance Officer is required under the AML/CFT Act.

-The right person for the AML/CFT CO role is different in every organisation; it depends how many layers of governance you have, the level of AML/CFT knowledge in your business, and who has the time.
+The right person for the AML/CFT Compliance Officer role is different in every organisation.
+It depends how many layers of governance you have, the level of AML/CFT knowledge in your business and who has the time.

-There are some key requirements in the AML/CFT Act relating to the CO that you need to know.
-An AML/CFT CO must:
+There are some key requirements in the AML/CFT Act relating to the Compliance Officer that you need to know.
+An AML/CFT Compliance Officer must:

 - Be an employee of your business.
-It is only if your business does not have employees that you can appoint someone outside your business as an AML/CFT CO;
+It is only if your business does not have employees that you can appoint someone outside your business as an AML/CFT Compliance Officer;

 - Report directly to a senior manager in your business, if they are not one already;

-The AML/CFT Programme Guideline, issued by the New Zealand supervisors, provides more information on the role of an AML/CFT CO.
+The AML/CFT Programme Guideline, issued by the New Zealand supervisors, provides more information on the role of an AML/CFT Compliance Officer.

-When advising clients, we point out that the AML/CFT CO should be someone with an appropriate amount of authority and knowledge of your business operations.
-AML/CFT COs may be exposed to liability under the AML/CFT Act for compliance failings, along with your senior managers and board members, so they need to be appropriately equipped to handle the responsibility.
+When advising clients, we point out that the AML/CFT Compliance Officer should be someone with an appropriate amount of authority and knowledge of your business operations.
+AML/CFT Compliance Officers may be exposed to liability under the AML/CFT Act for compliance failings, along with your senior managers and board members, so they need to be appropriately equipped to handle the responsibility.

-You need to let your supervisor know who your AML/CFT CO is, and keep them updated if it changes.
+You need to let your supervisor know who your AML/CFT Compliance Officer is, and keep them updated if it changes.